I have been fascinated by the V1 and V2 attacks since I was a child. My family lived in Beckenham and Dulwich during

-My Uncle Peter, once told me that he used to go up to the Addington Hills, near Croydon, and watch the V2's being
+My Uncle told me that from the Addington Hills, near Croydon, he could see the V2's being

 launched from the Netherlands (on a clear day you could see the vapour trails going up into the sky).
-He was later
+He was also

 employed patching up Flying bomb and Rocket damaged houses.

-However, being of an enquiring mind, I wanted to find out exactly what happened in South London during the Period,
+So, Intrigued I decided I wanted to find out exactly what happened in South London during the period,

 how many bombs, where they fell, what damage was caused and what affect that this had on the post war shape of the